How Many Working Weeks Are in a Year? A Guide for Small Business Owners

 Further Reading

-1. UK Working Time Regulations (gov.uk)
+- UK Working Time Regulations (gov.uk): https://www.gov.uk/maximum-weekly-working-hours/calculating-your-working-hours

-2. US Department of Labor: Overtime Pay
+- US Department of Labor: Overtime Pay: https://www.dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked

-3. Canadian Labour Code: Leave Entitlements
+- Canadian Labour Code: Leave Entitlements: https://www.canada.ca/en/services/jobs/workplace/federal-labour-standards/vacations-holidays.html